 DWI Defense FAQS

-At Jeannie D. Michalski LLP, we provide complete DWI/DWAI defense services to people throughout Monroe County, Livingston County, Genesee County, and Ontario County.
+At Jeannie D. Michalski, we provide complete DWI/DWAI defense services to people throughout Monroe County, Livingston County, Genesee County, and Ontario County.
 In the years we have helped people, we have found that there are some questions we are frequently asked.
 Please read below for answers to some of the most common questions regarding DWI/DWAI.
-The answers do not replace legal advice — please contact us today to schedule a free DWI consultation at our offices in Brighton or Avon.
+The answers do not replace legal advice — please contact us today to schedule a free DWI consultation at our Avon office.

 What should I do if I get pulled over by police?
 First and foremost, you should not be drinking and driving.
 It is extraordinarily dangerous for you and others around you.
 However, if you are pulled over on suspicion of drunk driving, you should be advised that everything you say can and will be used against you in a court of law- so don’t say anything that has anything to do with alcohol.
 For example, if you tell the police officer you "only had two beers," then that gives the police officer reasonable suspicion to perform field sobriety tests.
 If you perform the tests and fail the tests, then the police officer will have probable cause to arrest you.
 At the traffic stop, you have the right to say you want an attorney, and you do not have to talk to the police officer.
 Overall, it depends on how much you have had to drink and your own reasoning skills at the time of the traffic stop.
 You should always be polite and/or respectful and never talk too much.